Keystone Correction for Golf Simulator Projectors – Do you need it?

 You will definitely need a projector capable of horizontal keystone correction for this set up though.

-Horizontal 1
+horizontal 1

-(Another grainy picture of when I was experimenting with my projector’s keystone correction).
+(A grainy picture of when I was experimenting with my projector’s keystone correction).

 Buying a projector mount